hmrc/sole-trader-identification-frontend/TestREADME.md

 3. DeskPro Service ID (Required)

-   - Used for the `Get help with this page` link
+   - Used for the Beta feedback link
    - This is currently autofilled but can be changed

 4. Sign Out Link (Required)